appetizeio/appetize-samples/record_and_playback_experience/README.md

 ### Update Configuration

-Open the [config.js](js/config.js) file and update the `config` object to match your android/ios public key.
+Open the [config.js](js/config.js) file and update the `config` object to match your android/ios build id.

 ```js